-The listing comes from a Tulsa, Oklahoma woman in despair, who claims she has no family and would really like to be a part of one this holiday.
+The listing comes from a Tulsa woman in despair, who claimed she has no family and would really like to be a part of one this holiday.

 But, as social media would have it, the post has since been deleted when the woman received hateful messages.
 However, that hate is fueling a love-filled search to find the woman and make her Christmas one to remember.

 It all started Wednesday evening when Carson Carlock was scouring the internet.

 “I go through the free part of Craigslist pretty often just looking for stuff because sometimes people give away stuff for free,” Carson said.

 The latest ad to flash across his screen, wasn’t something for sale.

 “I saw that post, and I was like, ‘You know that’s really sad.’”

 The post was titled, “Anybody need a grandma for Christmas?”
 It goes on to say, “I cook, and I’ll cook dinner and even bring gifts for the kids.
 I just don’t want to be alone because it hurts.”

 It was a plea that tore at Carson’s heart, reminding him of his own mother.